Course Home Page

 Quick Facts about GEOG 438W

-- Instructor - Brandi Robinson, Faculty, Dutton e-Education Institute, College of Earth and Mineral Sciences, The Pennsylvania State University.
+- Instructor - Brandi Robinson, Lecturer, Dutton e-Education Institute, College of Earth and Mineral Sciences, The Pennsylvania State University.

-- Teaching Assistant - Aparna Parikh, PhD Candidate, Department of Geography, College of Earth and Mineral Sciences, The Pennsylviana State University
+- Teaching Assistant - Seth Wilberding, PhD candidate, Department of Geography, College of Earth and Mineral Sciences, The Pennsylvania State University.

 - Author - Brent Yarnal, Professor of Geography, Department of Geography, College of Earth and Mineral Sciences, The Pennsylvania State University.